 As with the same reasons above.
 If your camera is still writing to the card and you turn off your camera, the communication between your card and your camera can be compromised.

-4. Always format your card in the camera you are using before you start shooting.
+4. Always format your memory card in the camera you are using before you start taking photos

 This allows optimal communication between your card and your camera.
 Formatting does more than just delete previous images and is essential to preventing issues of your camera writing to your card.